 The field of human-animal interactions is growing rapidly, with innovative practice applications and research developments emerging regularly.
 Our Orientation to Human-Animal Interactions professional development course is a great starting place for students to gain an introduction to the variety of applications and research in this field.
 By examining how human-animal interactions can be incorporated into micro, mezzo, and macro career fields, students gain a deeper understanding of the power of the human-animal bond and how these concepts can be incorporated into professional practice.

 Students will gain practical knowledge about the power of the human-animal bond across lifespans and communities, in a self-paced, asynchronous online course model.
-Through an overview of micro or clinical applications, students will become familiar with the concept of animal-assisted interventions, terminology and implications for different working animals, and considerations for the welfare of working companion animals.
+Through an overview of micro or clinical applications, students will become familiar with the concept of human-animal interactions, terminology and implications for different working animals, and considerations for the welfare of working companion animals.
 Through a mezzo and macro lens, students gain education on the roles of animals in communities and in policy.

 This course is self-paced and can easily be completed by busy working professionals who need to learn on a flexible schedule and timeframe.
 Students have up to three months to access the course and complete five modules of content.
 This class is open to people from any experience or education level.
 We welcome anyone who is interested in this topic to register for this introductory class.